|

 Alessandro Davide Ialongo, founder and CTO at even.in

-Manon Kok, Assistant Professor at Delft Center for Systems and Control, Delft University of Technology
+Assistant Professor at Delft Center for Systems and Control, Delft

 Niki Kilbertus, group leader at Helmholtz AI in München

-Andrew McHutchon, Data Scientist, McLaren Racing Limited, Woking
+Andrew McHutchon, Head of Data Science, McLaren Racing Limited, Woking

 Rowan McAllister, post doc, EECS, UC Berkeley